Hardware and Software Platform Inference: Related Work

-\textbf{Hardware Fingerprinting in ML: } Schl\"{o}gl et al. first identify unique hardware fingerprints, discovering that different hardware platforms are in different EQCs \citep{schloegl2021innformant,schloegl2021}.
-This lays the groundwork to our hardware fingerprinting methods for \GPU{}s.
-They discuss boundary samples, which are inputs to a model that output results at the decision boundary between two classes.
-In classification for example an input can lie at the boundary of being classified as cat or dog, depending on the hardware.
+\textbf{Hardware Fingerprinting in ML: } Schl\"{o}gl et al. first identify unique hardware fingerprints, discovering that different hardware platforms are in different EQCs \yrcite{schloegl2021innformant,schloegl2021}.
+They propose boundary samples, which are inputs to a model that output results at the decision boundary between two classes.
+For example, an input can lie at the boundary of being classified as cat or dog, depending on the hardware.
+They use an adaptation of the search algorithm iterative fast-gradient-sign-method (FGSM), also known as Projected Gradient Descent (PGD), for generating adversarial samples and differentiate between 4 CPU models.